Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

 ### Azure Active Directory: `aad`
 The following is a description of `aad` properties that can be used within each credential section.
-* (optional) `aad` property contains members for Azure Active Directory credentials.
-Note that some options are mutually exclusive of each other depending upon authentication type: `auth_key`, `rsa_private_key_pem` and `password` cannot be defined at the same time.
+The `aad` property contains members for Azure Active Directory credentials.
+Note that some options are mutually exclusive of each other depending upon authentication type: `auth_key`, `rsa_private_key_pem` + `x509_cert_sha1_thumbprint` and `username` or `username` + `password` cannot be defined at the same time.
+In a nutshell, you are only required the authentication parameters necessary to authenticate your service principal or AAD user account.
+You cannot specify them all at once.
 Note that most of the following properties can be specified as a CLI option or environment variable instead.
 For example, if you do not want to store the `auth_key` in the file, it can be specified at runtime.
 * (optional) `directory_id` AAD directory (tenant) id
 * (optional) `application_id` AAD application (client) id
 * (optional) `auth_key` Service Principal authentication key
-* (optional) `rsa_private_key_pem` path to RSA private key PEM file
+* (optional) `rsa_private_key_pem` path to RSA private key PEM file if using Certificate-based authentication
 * (optional) `x509_cert_sha1_thumbprint` thumbprint of the X.509
 certificate for use with Certificate-based authentication
 * (optional) `user` AAD username
-* (optional) `password` AAD password associated with the user
+* (optional) `password` AAD password associated with the user if using username and password authentication.
+You can omit this property if you want to resort to interactive multi-factor authentication.
 * (optional) `endpoint` is the AAD endpoint for the associated resource
 * (optional) `token_cache` defines token cache properties for device code auth only.
 Tokens are not cached for other auth mechanisms.